 The first

-published report of the first burial In The Israelite of August 20, 1858 its editor Rabbi Isaac Mayer Wise writes about his long visit here.
-His story included Simson Thorman's memory of the first burial, 18 years earlier.
+published report of the first burial In the August 20, 1858 issue of The Israelite (later called The American Israelite) editor Rabbi Isaac Mayer Wise writes about his visit here.
+He includes Simson Thorman's memory of the first burial of 18 years earlier.

 Learn more: